Wix Add Remove Program Details

 [Build] Solution

-Now we need to build solution as shown below.
+Now we need to build the solution as shown below.

-After building solution we need to go to folder where MSI is created.
+After building the solution, navigate to the folder where the MSI is created.

 Final Result

-Below image show final result after running installation.
+The image below shows the final result after running the installation.

 Hope this post helps you.

-If you like the post then please share it with your friends also.
+If you like the post, please share it with your friends.

-Do let me know by you like this post or not!
+Do let me know whether you liked this post or not!